Joint-Development-Foundation/operational_template_open_standards/Diagrams/README.md

 ---

-For questions, suggestions, please contact Joaquin Prado, [jprado@linuxfoundation.org](mailto:jprado@linuxfoundation.org) or contributions, feel free to open an issue or pull request.
+For questions or suggestions, please contact Joaquin Prado, [jprado@linuxfoundation.org](mailto:jprado@linuxfoundation.org).
+Contributions are also welcome via issue or pull request on this repository.